 Steps for Stripping Copper Wire

-1. Sort all of your copper wires, also make sure to separate your aluminum and tin-coated copper wires.
-Aluminum is silver all the way through and tin-coated copper is silver on the outside but reddish, copper color on the inside.
+- Sort all of your copper wires, and separate your aluminum and tin-coated copper wires.
+Aluminum is silver all the way through, and tin-coated copper is silver on the outside but reddish, with copper color on the inside.

-3. Once you have determine how you are going to strip your copper wire, be sure to get the right safety equipment, especially gloves and eyewear.
-Also be sure to set up your work space.
-A bucket or box for both your copper and the garbage (stripped insulation) is a good idea so it is less messy.
+- Once you have determined how to strip your copper wire, get the right safety equipment, especially gloves and eyewear.
+Also, be sure to set up your workspace.
+A bucket or box for your copper and the garbage (stripped insulation) is a good idea, making it less messy.

-4. Begin stripping your copper wire, if you are using a hand held tool, be sure to always cut away from yourself to prevent a hand injury or accident.
-If you are using a power-operated stripper it is always a good idea to have a bucket at the end of the table to quickly separate the copper.
+- Begin stripping your copper wire.
+If you use a hand-held tool, always cut away from yourself to prevent a hand injury or accident.
+If you are using a power-operated stripper, it is always a good idea to have a bucket at the end of the table to quickly separate the copper.

-5. Once you have successfully separate and stripped your copper wire, just be sure to look it over again to make sure you didn’t mix any aluminum or tin-coat in there because the scrap yard will downgrade your load.
+- Once you have successfully separated and stripped your copper wire, be sure to look it over again to make sure you didn’t mix any aluminum or tin coat in there, as the scrap yard will downgrade your load.